phylotastic/phylotastic/README.md

-# phylotastic core
+# phylotastic project

-Core functionalities for a production version of the Phylotastic system.
+This repo is the administrative home for the Phylotastic project and the Phylotastic github organization.

 ## about